NeowayLabs/list-azure-public-ips/README.md

-# ListAzurePublicIPs
+# AzureLists

-The most easy way to get all public IPs from the Azure subscriptions.
+The most easy way to get informations above all your subscriptions at once

 ## Prerequisites